Selecting a rainwater tank

 There are many types of rainwater tanks to choose from:

-Contact your local council for guidance about rainwater tank selection and suppliers in your area.
+Contact your local council to find out about rainwater tank selection and suppliers in your area.

 Maintenance and testing